Ear trimming on a Newfoundland is an important part of the grooming process.

 Before Trimming the Ear

-Before you begin trimming the ear you’ll want to comb the hair around, under and on top of the ears.
+Before you dive into trimming, make sure to comb through the hair around, under and on top of the ears to check for any mats or tangles.

 Ear mats love to hang right underneath the ear of a Newfoundland so make sure that you feel around your Newfie’s ears before trimming.